jugglingdev/jugglingdev/README.md

 - [ ] The Odin Project - Foundations :school:
 - [ ] The Modern JavaScript Tutorial
 - [ ] Josh W. Cameau - CSS for JavaScript Developers
-- [ ] Josh W. Cameau - The Joy of React

 ### Backend